-A fee of \$9 is charged each student.
-A brochure explaining these clinics probably has already reached you.
-In case you desire more information, write: Counseling Center, Student Services Building, Michigan State University, East Lansing, Michigan.
+A fee of \$10 (plus board and room) is charged each student.
+A brochure describing these clinics has probably already reached you.
+For more information, write: Coordinator of Counseling Clinics, Counseling Center, Student Services Building, Michigan State University, East Lansing, Michigan.